Molecule-based magnets: History

 The first synthesis and characterization of MBMs was accomplished by Wickman and co-workers in 1967.
 This was a diethyldithiocarbamate-Fe(III) chloride compound.

 In February 1992, Gatteschi and Sessoli published on MBMs with particular attention to the fabrication of systems in which stable organic radicals are coupled to metal ions.
 At that date, the highest Tc on record was measured by SQUID magnetometer as 30K.

-The field exploded in 1996 with the publication of a book on "Molecular Magnetism: From Molecular Assemblies to the Devices".
+The field exploded in 1996 with the publication of the book "Molecular Magnetism: From Molecular Assemblies to the Devices".

-In February 2007, de Jong et al grew thin-film TCNE MBM in situ, while in September 2007, photoinduced magnetism was demonstrated in a TCNE organic-based magnetic semiconductor.
+In February 2007, de Jong et al. grew thin-film TCNE MBM in situ, while in September 2007, photoinduced magnetism was demonstrated in a TCNE organic-based magnetic semiconductor.

 The June 2011 issue of Chemical Society Reviews was devoted to MBMs.
 In the editorial, written by Miller and Gatteschi, are mentioned TCNE and above-room-temperature magnetic ordering along with many other unusual properties of MBMs.